antonbobrov/react-kit/apps/react-hooks/README.md

 ## Available Hooks

-Here are some of the available hooks and what they do:
+Here are the available hooks and what they do:

 - **`useChange`**: Tracks changes to a property.
 - **`useClientHeight`**: Retrieves and tracks the client height of an element.